 High March is a very happy and thriving independent day school for girls aged from rising three to eleven, in which every child is truly valued for her contribution and encouraged to grow in confidence.
 The aim of the School is to provide a nurturing environment and the means for the full development of every child under our care.
 Great attention is paid to the progress and happiness of every child.

 The School is divided into two sections: Junior House takes girls from rising three to seven (Nursery to Year 2) whilst Upper School includes girls from seven to eleven (Years 3 to 6).
 With the exception of our younger Nursery (for girls aged from rising three), there are two parallel classes in each year group.
-Classes are limited to a maximum of twenty girls.
+Classes are generally limited to a maximum of twenty girls.
 A maximum number of four boys enter each of the two Upper Nursery classes for a period of one year only.

 The Headmistress is supported by a Senior Management Team and by well-qualified, caring and dedicated staff and an experienced Board of Governors.